rspamd/rspamd/doc/migration.md

 }
 ~~~

-## Migrating from rspamd 0.6 to rspamd 0.7
+## Migrating from Rspamd 0.6 to Rspamd 0.7

 ### WebUI changes

-The rspamd web interface is now a part of the rspamd distribution.
-Moreover, all static files are now served by rspamd itself so you won't need to set up a separate web server to distribute static files.
+The Rspamd web interface is now a part of the Rspamd distribution.
+Moreover, all static files are now served by Rspamd itself so you won't need to set up a separate web server to distribute static files.
 At the same time, the WebUI worker has been removed and the controller acts as WebUI+old_controller which allows it to work with both a web browser and the rspamc client.
-However, you might still want to set up a full-featured HTTP server in front of rspamd to enable, for example, TLS and access controls.
+However, you might still want to set up a full-featured HTTP server in front of Rspamd to enable, for example, TLS and access controls.

-Now there are two password levels for rspamd: `password` for read-only commands and `enable_password` for data changing commands.
+Now there are two password levels for Rspamd: `password` for read-only commands and `enable_password` for data changing commands.
 If `enable_password` is not specified then `password` is used for both commands.

-Here is an example of the full configuration of the rspamd controller worker to serve the WebUI:
+Here is an example of the full configuration of the Rspamd controller worker to serve the WebUI:

 ~~~ucl
 worker {